 If you have a dog, you know the damage they can do to a landscape.
-Digging under shrubs, pounding out a dirty path by the fence, or even eating your delicate (and potentially poisonous) flowers.
+Digging under shrubs, pounding out a dirty path by the fence or even eating your delicate (and potentially poisonous) flowers.
 Lets face it… dogs are quick to turn your beautiful landscape into their own personal playground… but we still love them.
-That’s why I put together these dog-lover tips for landscaping.
+That’s why I put together these dog-friendly landscaping tips.

 Planning out your dog-friendly landscape

-Start by writing down the most common behaviors of your dog so that you have a good idea of what to plan for.
+Start by writing down the most common behaviors of your dog so that you have a good idea of how to create a dog-friendly space that’s also beautiful.
 Lets face it — your dog isn’t going to change his instinctual behaviors.
-Remember that:
+Here are some things to remember:

 Just because you want a pretty yard does not mean that your dog is going to stop patrolling for burglars.
 So, YOU need to plan ahead.

 Most dogs will investigate when they hear a noise.
 Think about the areas close to walkways, doors, gates and driveways that your dog gravitates towards.

 Noises from neighbors and their pets will also attract your dog over and over to the same area in your landscape.
 Where are these areas?

 You can incorporate your dog’s needs into your landscaping